1.2 Data Science Role and Skill Tracks

 Domain knowledge helps you to deliver the results in an audience-friendly way with the right solution to the right problem.

 - Exploratory analysis

 This type of analysis is about exploration and discovery.
-Rigor conclusion is not a concern, which means the goal is to get insights driven by correlation, not causation.
+Rigorous conclusions are not the primary driver, which means the goal is to get insights driven by correlation, not causation.
 The latter one requires more advanced statistical skills and hence more time and resource expensive.
 Instead, this role will help your team look at as much data as possible so that the decision-makers can get a sense of what’s worth further pursuing.
 It often involves different ways to slice and aggregate data.
 An important thing to note here is that you should be careful not to get a conclusion beyond the data.
 You don’t need to write production-level robust codes to perform well in this role.

 Storytelling with data is critical to deliver insights and drive better decision making.
 It is the art of telling people what the numbers signify.
 It usually requires data summarization, aggregation, and visualization.
 It is crucial to answering the following questions before you begin down the path of creating a data story.

 - What do you want your audience to know or do?

 - How can you use data to help make your point?

 A business-friendly report or an interactive dashboard is the typical outcome of the analysis.